So here's the latest ...

-- Another good year at Dutchess Community College...and I was able to get away a few times: A fall tour, with saxophonist Woody Witt, with performances and masterclasses in Texas, Colorado and New Mexico.
-Then Woody and I went to California in Februrary, where I connected with Jazz Impact for some gigs too.
+2012/13...another good year teaching at DCC...and a fall tour, with saxophonist Woody Witt...performances and masterclasses in Texas, Colorado and New Mexico.
+We also went to California in February, where I connected with Jazz Impact for some gigs too.

 My solo piano recording on Arbors Records Just Me, Just You is available on the "CDs" page.
 It features jazz standards, and a few of my own compositions.
 The liner notes were written by the renowned jazz critic Nat Hentoff.